KVSSetty/st-apps/README.md

 # Web Apps
-Develpoed by [KV Subbaiah Setty](https://www.kvssetty.com/about/) Mainly ment for his students.
+Develpoed by [KV Subbaiah Setty](https://www.kvssetty.com/about/) mainly ment for his students.
-But anybody can use it if they like the apps and explore it, by forking and submmiting the Pull Requests (PRs).
+But anybody can use it if they like the apps and want to explore it by, forking and submmiting the Pull Requests (PRs).

-**The apps related to:**
+**The apps are related to:**
  - Data Science.
  - Machine Learing.
  - Deep learing.